UniversalDependencies/docs/_fr-dep/fixed.md

 case(jours, il)
 ~~~

-Complex determiners and complex prepositions, which are currently often analyzed with a `fixed` relation in some corpora of the French treebank, are respectively analyzed with the [det:comlex]() and [case:complex]() relations by FrenchSpoken.
+Complex determiners and complex prepositions, which are currently often analyzed with a `fixed` relation in some corpora of the French treebank, are respectively analyzed with the [det:complex]() and [case:complex]() relations by FrenchSpoken.